| | | | |

 MADRID (PLAZA MAYOR) CHRISTMAS MARKET

 Madrid is magical anytime of the year.
 Plaza Mayor is the most popular Christmas market with its large lit Christmas tree surrounded by wooden huts and balconies decorated with icicle lights.
-The music and vibe is intoxicating, and so were the chocolates and turrones.
+The music and vibe were intoxicating, and so were the chocolates and turrones.

-Spain is also a Catholic country like Italy, and there’s a real emphasis placed on the Belén, or Bethlehem nativity scene.
-Several nativity scenes depicting the journey of the wise men and the inn are displayed in Plaza Mayor.
 An unusual figure you might see in the nativity scenes is El Caganer.
 He’s more popular in Catalonia, but he does stand out.
 El Caganer means the “poo-er”, and just like the name implies, the figure is seen squatting with his pants down… The Spanish have a wicked sense of humor.

 In Spain, Midnight Mass called La Misa del Gallo and children will go around singing Christmas carols.
 On Christmas Day, children are given a few gifts, but the majority will be opened on January 6th, Three King’s Day, Fiesta de Los tres Reyes Magos.
 And while you may see many Santa ornaments and even a 5K Santa Run, he does not exist in the true Spanish Christmas traditions.